Savings Estimator

 mm

-Expected Std Dev (With Mate Gauge)
+Expected Std Dev (Mate Gauge)

 We typically cut variation by 50%